michael2012z/BitBible/markdown/KJV/files/Josh.md

 17. The king of Tappuah, one; the king of Hepher, one;

-18. The king of Aphek, one; the king of Lasharon, one;Lasharon: or, Sharon
+18. The king of Aphek, one; the king of Lasharon, one;

 19. The king of Madon, one; the king of Hazor, one;